jayneel-p/jaywalkin/src/pages/articles/article2_nbody_sim.md

 ---
-title: "Simple Simulation Of Jupiter and its Galilean Moons"
+title: "Simple Simulation Of Jupiter and its Galilean Moons (Test)"
 date: "2025-05-07"
 author: "Jayneel Parikh"
 tags: ['python','physics']
 category: "Technical"
 featured_image: "/images/urban-garden.jpg"
 description: "In this post, we’ll dive into modeling a multi-body system with straightforward numerical methods and a few simplifying assumptions.
-Focusing on Jupiter and its Galilean moons, you’ll see a minimal yet functional multi-body orbit simulator powered by a 4th-order Runge–Kutta solver.
-Think of this article as both an exploration into numerical techniques and a playground for testing how code snippets display with shiki in my blog.
-In a future installment, we’ll refine the physics and add more accuracy to the simulation."
+Focusing on Jupiter and its Galilean moons, we will explore how to use the Runge-Kutta 4th order method.
+This a test article and is subject to be updated to test the implementation of new features on this blog.
+This article is incomplete in it's explinations."
 layout: ../../layouts/ArticleLayout.astro
 ---
 ## Table of contents